 SGS is publicly traded on the SIX Swiss Exchange under the ticker symbol SGSN (ISIN CH1256740924, Reuters SGSN.S, Bloomberg SGSN:SW).

-Stakeholders are advised to review SGS’s original SafeGuardS 143.25 for more information.
+Stakeholders are encouraged to refer to the original SafeGuardS 169.25 for more details.

 SGS SafeGuardS keep you up to date with the latest news and developments in the consumer goods industry.
-Read the full EU Consults Over Revised Entry for Microplastics Under REACH SafeGuardS.
+Read the full CEN Issues EN 71-7:2025 for Finger Paints SafeGuardS.

 Subscribe today and receive SGS SafeGuardS direct to your inbox.